asi-os/.github/CONTRIBUTING.md

 1. **Sign the CLA**
    - **Individual contributors:** sign the [ICLA](https://github.com/asi-os/asios-legal/blob/main/ICLA.md) via the CLA Assistant bot (prompts automatically on your first PR).
    - **Company contributors:** ensure your organization has signed the [CCLA](https://github.com/asi-os/asios-legal/blob/main/CCLA.md) first.
+   - **Exemption for Small Changes:** If your pull request only modifies **fewer than 20 lines**, the CLA is **not required**.
+These minor changes may include fixes for typos, formatting adjustments, or small updates.

 2. **DCO Sign-off**
    Every commit needs a `Signed-off-by:` line.